 A significant feature of the Graduate Certificate and new Ph.D.
 Specialization in Diversity Equity and Inclusion will be the opportunity to network and build mentoring relationships with senior diversity officers active in the field.
 Through partnerships with INSIGHT into Diversity Magazine, the National Association of Diversity Officers in Higher Education, and the UK College of Education’s Education and Civil Rights Initiative in collaboration with the NAACP, students will build a network of connections and mentored relationships to assure success in their careers.
 These partners will be an active part of the students’ coursework as they complete their core courses in Senior Diversity Officer Leadership.

 Delivery Method: Flexible, with many online/evening courses available.
-Many students will be able to build a fully online schedule.
+This is not an online degree program; however, it is possible to build a fully online schedule.

 Credit Hours: 42